 Salagon pointed out the dead 'droids were in a line and unmaintained or serviced.
 When Brian said he wanted to come out anyway, Salagon gave him the data needed to get to their arcology.
 He told Brian about their main operation, which was starship salvage and subsystem resales.
 He went on to describe the station as being ringed by defunct and recovered ships being held in place by mooring 'droids.
 The station itself was dressed out to service small and moderate sized starships.
 They had multiple work bays and "dry docks" where ships could be completely enclosed in a pressurized and breathable atmosphere while workers took advantage of the weightlessness of space.

 They didn't do initial construction, but did salvage and sales as well as ship customization.
 Salagon admitted they were not your first choice for customization, but if someone was looking for less than market cost systems for installation, replacement or repair they could possibly save Brian some money.
 Everything he heard convinced Brian he wanted to visit the arcology and see what they had first-hand.
 Despite this, he knew the cutter was off ship and he'd have to charter a shuttle, because this was a private business where public transit didn't fly.
 In the end, Brian spent Cr 20 for a cab ride to the port after telling those in the bay he was going out.
-Once at the port, he started looking for ships to hire to charter a ride out.
+At the port, he started looking for ships to hire to charter a ride out.
 At the charter desk, he explained his needs and they sent him to a small carrier to negotiate the fee.

 In the ship operator's bay, Brian looked over the small shuttle and haggled with the operator.
 The ride was certainly low status, with a steward only to assure the passengers adhered to the rules and didn't bother the one-man flight crew.
 Eventually, they settled on a fee of Cr 400 to get to the station and back.
-Brian realized too late he should have grabbed food before he left the berth when they said he might want to buy something to eat and they didn't serve meals. too far from the regular food venders, Brian ended up buying some portable chow from machines not far off as they were preparing for the flight.
-Once they were all ready, and the station's guidance beacon was locked on, the ship burned out for the hours of flight.Aali's Afternoon Research
+Brian realized too late he should have grabbed food before he left the berth when they said he might want to buy something to eat and they didn't serve meals.
+Too far from the regular food venders, Brian ended up buying some portable chow from machines not far off as they were preparing for the flight.
+When they were all ready, and the station's guidance beacon was locked on, the ship burned out for the hours of flight.Aali's Afternoon Research

 Aali had a much more firm grasp on her situation as she let the engineers in.
 On this day, she directed and checked on the engineers more than working with them.
 In between checking on the techs, Aali did her best to keep aware of the news, political sites and happenings in-system as she worked.
 When she greeted them, Aali noticed that none of the engineers who'd worked on the ship had appeared in the media.
 After she had them working their assignments, Aali both watched them and tracked their work through diagnostics and logs.
 When she had things running the way she wanted, Aali investigated anonymous browsing and research tools on the station and Rhylanor webs.
-Eventually, she found a service she liked that let her to log in anonymously from her new clean account, and only reveal a single connection to that service for all her activities.
+Eventually, she found a service she liked that let her log in anonymously from her new clean account, and only reveal a single connection to that service for all her activities.
 When she confirmed this, she found they charged Cr 100 for a week's service or Cr 300 for a month.

 Originally designated District 267, the 27 systems of the subsector were incorporated into the Imperium in 740 under Emperor Paulo I. After more than 300 years of naval administration, the populace were again pushing for Civilian rule.
 This was, of course, opposed by other movements to keep Naval administration.
 While those supporters pointed to the advantages in the Fifth Frontier War, others pointed to the excessive reactions and restrictions during the war years.
 In her research, Aali found a good resource detailing the numerous parties arguing either side of the issue, as well as the major players and positions.
 It also had an apparently well respected listing, frowned on by the Imperial Navy, of apparent or proven military interventions against political activities.
 Aali spent a good deal of her day checking on other issues, but using this data-book to educate herself on the events and issues.
 She did note that the corporation "Open Skies Trading" was mentioned more than once, with a ship even engaged and destroyed by the Navy!
 She considered asking Zach about any experiences he had, as he'd worked for that firm and perhaps worked in that area of space.